salkuadrat/lucifer/README.md

 Lucifer is a fast, light-weight web framework in dart.

 It's built on top of native `HttpServer` to provide a simple way to fulfill the needs of many modern web server these days.

-Lucifer is open, efficient, and has lots of built-in features to handle many kinds of things.
+Lucifer is open, efficient, and provide lots of built-in features to handle many kinds of things.

 ## Installation